PaperCranium/BrowserSats/README.md

 1. The extension fetches the current Bitcoin price from CoinGecko API
 2. It scans webpages for currency patterns in two ways:
-   - **Text-based detection**: Uses regex to find prices in plain text (e.g., "$19.99", "€25.50")
+   - **Text-based detection**: Uses regex to find prices in plain text (e.g., "$19.99", "€25.50", "$150k")
    - **HTML structure detection**: Identifies complex price structures used by e-commerce sites
+3. **Numerical abbreviations** are automatically expanded (K=thousands, M=millions, B=billions, T=trillions)
-3. Detected prices are converted to USD equivalent (if not already USD)
+4. Detected prices are converted to USD equivalent (if not already USD)
-4. USD amounts are then converted to Bitcoin Sats (1 BTC = 100,000,000 sats)
+5. USD amounts are then converted to Bitcoin Sats (1 BTC = 100,000,000 sats)
-5. Original prices are replaced with orange-highlighted Sats values
+6. Original prices are replaced with orange-highlighted Sats values

 ### Supported Price Structures